sandmuel/fixed_vec/README.md

 # fixed_vec
-A thread safe Vec-like structure that never implicitly reallocates.
+A thread safe Vec-like structure that never implicitly reallocates (is of a fixed size).